Rome

 4. If you don't want to wear a toga, you fall into the loser category.
 But just don't show up in Celtic tribal wear either, or you will be sold as galley slaves!
 Cheaply!
 Go with the theme, civites, that's what makes the party fun!
 (Clarification for our fellow medieval combat enthusiasts - this is a Toga Party, NOT a costume party.)
 Purple is reserved for deserving Romans citizens only.

-9. Police your cigarette butts, bottles, and cans.
+8. Police your cigarette butts, bottles, and cans.
 You're not in the Subura anymore, you filthy barbarians!
 Don't treat this like your home, treat it like MY home!
-Keep smoking outside, Vesuvius.
+And please keep smoking outside, Vesuvius.

 DominusVilla.jpg (75561 bytes)